RationAI/xopat/plugins/README.md

 - A plugin must inherit from ``XOpatPlugin`` class
     - the constructor is given ``id`` and ``params`` arguments, call `super(id)` and use params at your will
 - Get familiar with both global and ``XOpatPlugin`` API - use it where possible
+    - especially, do not add HTML to DOM directly (unless you operate a new window instance), use ``window.USER_INTERFACE`` API instead

 ### Interface XOpatPlugin